 Thinking about overhauling your brand (or just getting started with it) can seem overwhelming.
 But remember, this process won’t happen overnight.
 Building a strong brand will take some time.
 Start with some bite-sized tasks such as determining your ideal client or brainstorming what makes your firm unique.
 These quick wins will inspire you to move forward.
 You can do this.

 Starting a New Solo or Small Firm?
-Good news if you’re looking to get your marketing in shape: We offer an online course and group coaching program that features Lawyerist’s philosophies and resources.
-Interested?
-Set up a time to learn more.
+Good news if you’re looking to get your marketing in shape: We cover this in our coaching community, Lawyerist Lab.
+Click here to learn more.